 Since she started, Ali has traveled all over the country chasing the big stories for News Channel 4.
 Ali was part of the team that covered the Timothy McVeigh execution in Terre Haute, Indiana.

 Through the years Ali has been honored for excellence in journalism.
-In 2012 Ali won a regional Emmy for her work documenting a Yukon family's struggle to keep baby triplets alive.
+In 2014 Ali won an Edward R. Murrow for documenting the survival of Moore tornado victim Edith Morales.
+In 2013 Ali won a regional Emmy for a piece about a Yukon family's struggle to keep baby triplets alive.
 In 2009 Ali won her first Emmy for her investigative reporting on a local drug ring.
-Ali has been nominated seven times for the prestigious award.
-Ali has also been awarded three national Gracie Awards for her reports on issues affecting women.
+Ali has been nominated eleven times for the prestigious Emmy award.
+Ali has also been awarded four national Gracie Awards for her reports on issues affecting women.

 When Ali's not chasing news stories for Oklahoma's News Channel 4, she loves spending time with her family.
 Ali and her husband, Zachary, have four young daughters.

-Knew you wanted to be a reporter when… I used to be addicted to 20/20.
+When you knew you wanted to be a reporter: I used to be addicted to 20/20.
 Seriously, I spent most Friday nights in junior high watching Hugh Downs and Barbara Walters....geeky I know.
 I just always knew that's what I wanted to do.